Choosing an Edge for Your Kitchen Countertop

 Flat Polish

-Flat Polish is a simple, clean, and classic edge profile.
-We often see a flat polish in a more contemporary design.
+Flat Polish is a simple, clean, and classic edge profile, often seen in contemporary designs.

 Bevel